henriksvendsgard/filmlista/README.md

     ```

 6. Access the local Supabase Studio at http://localhost:54323 to manage your database, authentication, and storage.

+A local test user should be created in supabase studio, because no email provider is set up locally.

 When you're done developing, you can stop the local instance: